Waller Artist Residency Program (WARP)

-The application deadline is September 15th at 11:59pm PST prior to the year of residency.
-The WARP selection committee will contact all applicants with their application status by October 1st.
+The application deadline is October 17th at 11:59pm PST prior to the year of residency.
+The WARP selection committee will contact all applicants with their application status at a yet to be determined date.
 Selections are based solely on the work submitted and artist intention.

 Clayroom’s art studios include equipment that is available for artist-in-residence use during business hours.
 The studios include kilns, pottery wheels, slab rollers, drying shelves, projectors, full woodshop, etc. Artists-in-residence provide all other tools and materials.
 WARP does not provide housing.

 January 31 – May 1, 2022 (3 months) |